restic/restic/README.md

 # Restic

-Restic is a backup program that is fast, efficient and secure.
+Restic is a **fast, secure, and efficient backup program**.
 It supports the three major operating systems (Linux, macOS, Windows) and a few smaller ones (FreeBSD, OpenBSD).

 For detailed usage and installation instructions check out the [documentation](https://restic.readthedocs.io/en/latest).